What I’m doing now

 Photography

-Currently processing photos from the trip to Japan and spending as much time outside with my camera enjoying the warm weather.
 I’m amazed at the new Fujifilm iPhone app, the previous incarnation was horrendous, this one works perfectly.
-Also learned that you can change the bluetooth setting on the camera to use 5 ghz bluetooth instead of 2.4 or whatever.
+I learned that you can change the bluetooth setting on the camera to use 5 ghz bluetooth instead of 2.4.
 Why does Fuji set it at the slower speed as default?
-Also, with the bright sunny weather I’m enjoying the photography of James Popsys, who I recommend you follow on YouTube as well as Instagram.
-YouTube Link

 Media Diet